 - When you’re less genuine, you’re less interesting, and a woman can feel it.

-Here are some real-world examples of dating success that only happened because I trusted myself:
+Real-world examples of dating success that only happened because I trusted myself.

 A girl was being rude to me for no reason and I looked at her friend and sincerely said, “Wow, your friend is really mean.”

 Instantly, the girl giving me a hard time changed her attitude and started trying to prove she was a nice person.
 I called her out with no malicious intent and she realized she was in the wrong.